Travel to and from South Australia - COVID-Safe travel tips

 COVID-19 higher risk areas

-Travel to areas of higher risk for COVID-19 should be avoided.
+Travel to High Community Transmission Zones (hotspots) or Prohibited Locations should be avoided.
 Check the following state government websites for higher risk areas before you travel:

 Travel to South Australia